 Vincent Quirac, formerly a desert guide in the Sahara, started his new life in wine from a blank page.
-It was his childhood friend Patrice Lescarret of Domaine des Causses Marines who would train him, find him some vines to work, and accompany him in his first steps.
+It was his childhood friend Patrice Lescarret of Domaine des Causses Marines who would train him and accompany him in his first steps.
 But Vincent is a quick learner, and the quality level in his wines has seen a meteoric rise.
-In Vincent’s vineyard, his brand of winegrowing brings to mind an attentive and meticulous gardener more than it does a big time producer – here we’re talking about 1.5 hectares.
+Vincent is an attentive and meticulous gardener more than a big time producer – here we’re talking about 1.5 hectare.
 He produces a Graves and a Sauternes with great care and attention, and whose value for money is simply extraordinary.
-His ultra-confidential cuvées fly off the shelves of Bordeaux merchants.
 The style is of the “Beaujolais school”, semi-carbonic vinification, SO2 slightly higher than a typical natural wine.
 Which is normal for one who produces so little – it’s best to ensure one’s income.
 This is the kind of wine we’d to like see more of from Bordeaux.
 Vincent redefines, in a way that gives him a considerable head start on his peers, the flavour of authenticity: fruit, pleasure, immediacy...
 A real eye-opener.